 December 31

-2023 2022
+2024 2023

 May be used to offset a deficit, distributed as cash dividends, or transferred to share capital (1)

-Additional paid-in capital The difference between the consideration received or paid and the carrying amount of the subsidiaries' net assets during \$ 1,549,452 \$ 1,549,452
+Additional paid-in capital The difference between the consideration received or paid and the corruing amount of the subsidiories' not assets during \$ 1,549,452 \$ 1,549,452

-actual disposal or acquisition 52,190 52,190
+the carrying amount of the subsidiaries' net assets during actual disposal or acquisition 52,190 52,190

 May only be used to offset a deficit (2)

-Disposal assets gain 35,824 35,824
+Gain on disposal of assets 35,824 35,824

 Disgorgement exercise 204 204

 May not be used for any purpose

 Employee share options 1,862 1,862

 \$ 1,639,532 \$ 1,639,532

-- 1) The capital surplus generated from the excess of the issuance price over the par value of capital stock, the difference between the consideration received or paid and the carrying amount of the subsidiaries' net assets during actual disposal or acquisition may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital, limited to a certain percentage of the Company's capital surplus.
-Other capital surplus shall not be used for any purpose. - 2) Such capital surplus may be used to offset a deficit.
+- 1) The capital surplus generated from the excess of the issuance price over the par value of capital stock, the difference between the consideration received or paid and the carrying amount of the subsidiaries' net assets during actual disposal or acquisition may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital, limited to a certain percentage of the Company's capital surplus. - 2) Such capital surplus may be used to offset a deficit.

 c.
-Retained earnings and dividend policy
+Retained earnings and dividends policy